“In times of crisis people reach for meaning. Meaning is strength. Our survival may depend on our seeking and finding it.” -Dawna Markova

 “When you survive your crisis, you teach us all how to survive it.” -Laura Day

-I have three questions to ask you, and I encourage you to share because there may be someone who may be going through a crisis, and you may have the answers that they may be seeking.
+I have four questions to ask you, and I encourage you to share because there may be someone who may be going through a crisis.
 Feel free to comment and answer below.